 (1) Percentage of equity capital owned by EDAP TMS S.A. directly or indirectly through subsidiaries (percentage of capital owned and voting rights are the same).
-(2) EDAP Technomed Srl is not operational and is currently in liquidation.

 Property and Equipment

 We have one principal facility, which is located in Vaulx-en-Velin, on the outskirts of Lyon, France.
 The premises comprise 4,150 square meters and are leased to us under a renewable ten-year commercial lease agreement which became effective on July 1, 2015.
 We use this facility to manufacture our device portfolio.
 We believe the terms of the lease reflect commercial practice and market rates.
 We are not aware of any environmental issues that could affect utilization of the facility.